Elections in Eritrea

 There have not been national elections in Eritrea since independence in 1993.
 In theory, elections choose representatives from the country's six regions for the National Assembly.
 Elections would also occur to elect representatives for the country's regional assemblies and other posts within the country's districts.
-However, local elections are regularly held, most recently in April 2014.
+However, local elections have been regularly held in the past.
+Eritrea was the least electoral democracy in Africa in 2023 according to V-Dem Democracy indices with a score of 0.073 out of 1.

 National government

-The National Assembly of Eritrea (Hagerawi Baito) has 104 members, 60 members that are appointed and 44 members that represent the members of the Central Committee of the People's Front for Democracy and Justice.
+The National Assembly of Eritrea (Hagerawi Baito) has 150 members, 75 members that are appointed and 75 members that represent the members of the Central Committee of the People's Front for Democracy and Justice.
 According to the Inter-Parliamentary Union (IPU), parliament has 150 indirectly elected members.
 The National Assembly was composed in February 1992.
 Agence France-Presse reported that Eritreans have elected 399 representatives in the country's six regions in a lengthy process that will lead to the formation of a constituent assembly.
 The regional elections began on 4 January 1997 in some parts of the country and were completed in others by March 1, 1997.
 As Eritrea is a one-party state, the People's Front for Democracy and Justice is the only political party permitted to exist.
 The party controls half of the Eritrean Legislature, the other half being held by independent politicians.

 Eritrean national elections were set for 1997 and then postponed until 2001, it was then decided that because 20% of Eritrea's land was under occupation that elections would be postponed until the resolution of the conflict with Ethiopia.
 Local elections have continued in Eritrea.
 The most recent round of local government elections were held in May 2003, though to the present Eritrea has failed to hold any national elections.